Adarsh-singh-2002/DSA_/dynamic_programming/0README_DP.md

 (at index 2 in str) in both subsequences as it appears on index 1 in subsequence A and index 0 in subsequence B.

+>Longest Palindromic Subsequence

+Given a String, find the longest palindromic subsequence.

+NOTE: Subsequence of a given sequence is a sequence that can be derived from the given sequence by deleting some or no elements without changing the order of the remaining elements

+Example 1:

+Input:
+S = "bbabcbcab"
+Output: 7
+Explanation: Subsequence "babcbab" is the longest subsequence which is also a palindrome.